cryptocap/cryptocap-api/README.md

 socket.emit('transfer', JSON.stringify(txdata));
 ```

-#### Server Response
+#### Server Response - Success
-The server will send a `transfer` response to the BitID associated with both the sender and recipient of a successful transfer.
+On a successful transfer, the server will send a `transfer` response to the BitID associated with both the sender and recipient of a successful transfer.
 It will have the following format:

 ```json
 {